panoply/syncify/readme.md

 ## Script Usage

 Syncify can be initialized within scripts.
-This approach is a little more feature full and allows you to integrate it with different build tools.
-You can hook into the transit process of files and apply modifications before they are uploaded to your store/s.
+This approach is a little more feature-full and allows you to integrate it with different build tools.
+You can hook into the transit process of files and apply modifications before they are uploaded to your store/s with this approach.

 ```javascript
 import syncify from 'shopify-sync'